Disability Laws, Definitions, and Policies

 A reasonable accommodation (sometimes called a “modification”) IS NOT:

-The exact accommodation requested.
-The College may provide alternate accommodations to those requested as long as they are reasonable and effective to make the College’s programs, activities, services, and facilities accessible to that individual.
+- The exact accommodation requested.
+The University may provide alternate accommodations to those requested as long as they are reasonable and effective to make the University’s programs, activities, services, and facilities accessible to that individual.

-In most situations, it is the responsibility of the student to notify the College of the need for an accommodation due to a disability.
-The College’s Disability Services Coordinator is then responsible for working with qualified students, in consultation with other members of the College community as necessary, to identify, facilitate, and provide appropriate academic accommodations and auxiliary aids and services.
+In most situations, it is the responsibility of the student to notify the University of the need for an accommodation due to a disability.
+The University's Disability Services Coordinator is then responsible for working with qualified students, in consultation with other members of the University community as necessary, to identify, facilitate, and provide appropriate academic accommodations and auxiliary aids and services.

-Determining if a Student Qualifies for Services through the Office of Disability Services at Morningside College:
+Determining if a Student Qualifies for Services through the Office of Disability Services at Morningside University

-The College requires an interview with students requesting accommodations before requests for services or accommodations are considered.
-The College may request reasonable, current, and comprehensive written documentation of a student’s disability from a licensed clinical professional or health care provider familiar with the student’s functional limitations.
-The College reserves the right to ask for additional documentation if the professional is a relative, friend, or family, or the documentation is older than two years.
-Additionally, although an IEP and 504 Plan provides valuable information used to discuss appropriate accommodations, students still must provide documentation requested by the College, including current documentation from a health care professional/provider.
+The University requires an interview with students requesting accommodations before requests for services or accommodations are considered.
+The University may request reasonable, current, and comprehensive written documentation of a student’s disability from a licensed clinical professional or health care provider familiar with the student’s functional limitations.
+The University reserves the right to ask for additional documentation if the professional is a relative, friend, or family, or the documentation is older than two years.
+Additionally, although an IEP and 504 Plan provides valuable information used to discuss appropriate accommodations, students still must provide documentation requested by the University, including current documentation from a health care professional/provider.